 Although the number of students has rapidly increased in the last few years, the staff attempt to avoid the anonymity which students complain of at other universities.
 Staff know many of their students by name and try to deal with students on an individual basis.

 Study abroad.
 The department has partnerships with universities in other countries, where students can study under different agreements.
 These include universities in Great Britain, Ireland, USA, Canada and Australia (and also Greece, Hungary and Turkey).
-For initial information, go to the web pages of the International Office (Akademisches Auslandsamt), and follow the top-link to "International".
+For initial information, go to the web pages of the International Office (Akademisches Auslandsamt).